krishnakanthnakka/Transferable_Perturbations/README.md

 ## Learning Transferable Adversarial Perturbations

 This is an official release of the paper **Learning Transferable Adversarial Perturbations**.
-The code is in early release and will be updated by December first week.
+I'm going through unfortunate medical emergency of my wife.
+It will be updated by December 12 week-end.
+Thank you all for understanding.